boston-aim/medical-data/README.md

 # Open Medical Data
 A community developed database of open medical data.
+Check the published website [here](http://boston-aim.github.io/open-medical-data).

-Check [Boston AI in Medicine](http://boston-aim.github.io/open-medical-data) for more information.
+See [Boston AI in Medicine](http://boston-aim.github.io/) for more information.